Fatali Khan Khoyski: Early life

-After receiving his school education at Ganja gymnasium, Fatali Khan studied at the Law Faculty of the Moscow University, from which he graduated in 1901.
+He began his early education at the Ganja Classical Gymnasium and, after ten years of study, graduated in 1893.
+At the gymnasium, he learned Russian, Greek, Latin, French, and German.
+Fatali Khan studied at the Law Faculty of the Moscow University, from which he graduated in 1901.
 After graduation, Khoyski worked as a court lawyer in Ganja, Sukhumi, Batumi, Kutaisi.
 Once he was appointed Assistant Prosecutor of Yekaterinodar county court, he began to be involved in socio-political activities.

 Political career

 Russian Empire

 Khoyski was elected a deputy to the Second Duma of Russian Empire from Elizavetpol Governorate.
 While delivering a speech before the Duma on 2 February 1907, he criticized the Russian colonization policies in Azerbaijan and the Caucasus.
 Although he was formally registered with Constitutional Democratic Party (known as the Kadets), he also joined the Muslim fraction in Duma.
 On 27 March, soon after the 1917 February revolution in Russia, Khoyski became a member of the Temporary Executive Committee of Muslim National Councils (MNCs).
+He also took part in organizing and participating in the Baku Congress of the Muslims of the Caucasus.
+In the same year, he was elected chairman of the Baku City Duma, representing the Muslim bloc with over 10,000 votes.
+The Baku City Duma under Khoyski’s leadership was regarded as the main rival of the Baku Soviet, which had seized power through violent clashes.

 During the first Musavat summit on 26–31 October 1917, Khoyski spoke in favor of autonomy for Azerbaijan.
 In December 1917, he was elected a member of the newly created Transcaucasian Sejm and subsequently appointed the Minister of Justice of an independent Transcaucasian Democratic Federative Republic.